CWRUbotix/NASA-RMC-2020/doc/uwb_localization/README.md

 ## Nodes

 ### localization_listener_node.py
-Receives data from the uwb recievers and calulcates the likely position of the robot with least squares
+Receives data from the uwb receivers and calculates the likely position of the robot with least squares

 #### Published Topics
 * `uwb_nodes` (`geometry_msgs/PoseWithCovarianceStamped`)